traefikturkey/joyride/README.md

 curl http://192.168.16.61:5454/health
 ```

-The health check port defaults to 5454 (avoids conflict with Unifi on 8080).
-Override with `HEALTH_PORT` environment variable.
+Health check is on port 5454.

 ## Logs